SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
 This repository is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
 There are many ways to achieve this, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
 It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you had made a bad decision, especially if many users are already using the contracts that you had deployed.

 This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from a **single-use account** that nobody owns and whose **private keys are unknown and not needed**.
-Regardless of who does the deployment, as long as the transaction data remains the same, the contract will always get the same address on any EVM blockchain.
+Regardless of who does the deployment, as long as the transaction bytecode remains the same, the contract will always get the same address on any EVM blockchain.
 This method is described in the [ERC-1820: Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820#deployment-method) Ethereum standard in which the registry contract is deployed to an expected predetermined address.

 The two main options of using keyless deployment are:
 - Use a **factory contract that had been deployed keylessly** to deploy your contracts;
-	- If the factory contract doesn't yet exist on any blockchains that you want to use, first deploy it yourself keylessly then use it.
+	- If the factory contract doesn't yet exist on any blockchains that you want to use, first deploy it yourself keylessly, then use it.
 The factory contract will have the same address as on the other blockchains because of keyless deployment.
 	- You must use the same factory having same addresses on each blockchain in order to achieve the same addresses for your contracts across all EVM-based blockchains.
 - **Deploy your contracts keylessly** (without using any factory) onto all blockchains.
   - The advantage is that you won't have to safeguard the private key for future deployments, as any account can initiate the deployment.
-  - As any account can initiate the deployment, there may be security considerations e.g. if administrator privileges need to be assigned on deployment.
+  - As anyone could initiate the deployment of your contract, there may be security considerations e.g. if administrator privileges need to be assigned on deployment.
   - This is more expensive and complicated than other methods.
   - You must keep the code and constructor arguments unchanged to get the same address.